-The following table sets forth summary financial information for the periods and dates indicated below and should be read together with our combined financial statements and related notes "Item 3.
+The following table sets forth summary financial information for the periods and dates indicated below and should be read together with our combined financial statements, condensed combined financial statements, and related notes "Item 3.
 Key Information-3.B.
 Capitalization and Indebtedness" and "Item 5.
-Operating and Financial Review and Prospects" appearing elsewhere in this Form 20-F. We derived the summary historical statement of operations data for the years ended January 31, 2020 and 2019 and the summary historical balance sheet data as of January 31, 2020 and 2019 from our combined financial statements and related notes appearing elsewhere in this Form 20-F.
+Operating and Financial Review and Prospects" appearing elsewhere in this Form 20-F. We derived the summary historical statement of operations data for the years ended January 31, 2020 and 2019 and the summary historical balance sheet data as of January 31, 2020 and 2019 from our combined financial statements and related notes appearing elsewhere in this Form 20-F. We derived the summary historical statement of operations data for the six months ended July 31, 2020 and 2019 and the summary historical balance sheet data as of July 31, 2020 from our condensed combined financial statements.

-The summary financial data is not intended to replace our combined financial statements and related notes.
+The summary financial data is not intended to replace our combined financial statements, condensed combined financial statements, or related notes.
 Our historical results could differ from those that would have resulted if we operated autonomously or as an entity independent of Verint in the periods for which historical financial data is presented below, and such results are not necessarily indicative of results that may be expected in the future.